-The Plan is a defined benefit plan covering substantially all full-time and part-time employees of OISE who were members of the Plan as of June 30, 1996.
+The Plan is a defined benefit plan covering substantially all full-time and part-time employees of the Ontario Institute for Studies in Education (OISE) who were members of the Plan as of June 30, 1996.

 The Plan is registered under the Pension Benefits Act of Ontario (1990) (Ontario Registration Number 0353854) and with the Canada Revenue Agency.